 And two police specialists – the rank just above police officer – earned more than $100,000 each.

-The reasons for the sometime dramatic spikes in pay are many: A series of contractual requirements with the police union, escalation of violent crime in pockets of the city and the nature of the job where work is inextricably tied to unpredictable crises.
+The amount many Cincinnati cops take home in their biweekly paycheck can be thousands of dollars more than their base pay, according to a WCPO analysis of 2013 Cincinnati police payroll records.
+The reasons for the sometimes dramatic spikes in pay are many: A series of contractual requirements with the police union, escalation of violent crime in pockets of the city and the nature of the job where work is inextricably tied to unpredictable crises.

 Police Chief Jeffrey Blackwell said overtime spending is practical, particularly compared to the Columbus Police Department, where top overtime recipients could earn up to $70,000 per year.
 Blackwell came to Cincinnati last year after a 26-year career with the Columbus department.